hackerclub/skidctf/README.md

 # skidctf

 Source code for hackevergreen's ctf/wargame.
-Currently an incomplete archive.
+Currently an complete archive, but missing setup instructions and information for individual challenges.
+Coming soon.